 Elway’s: Of course you recognize the name.
 This fancy chophouse bears the name of NFL quarterback John Elway.
 Located in the Lodge at Vail, the establishment serves upscale steak, savory sides, fine wines and creative cocktails.

-Gessner Vail & Fireside Lounge: Look up fine dining and you’ll inevitably find the Gessner, located in the Grand Hyatt in Cascade Village.
+Fireside Lounge: The chic, yet cozy lounge is located in the Grand Hyatt in Cascade Village.
 It’s the type of place that uses words like “thoughtfully sourced” on its menu.
 And you’ll taste that thoughtfulness in every bite.
 Yum.

 Root & Flower: We’re not sure what to love first at Root & Flower.
 The selection of more than 50 vinos by the glass – or the ever-changing menu of New American cuisine.
 The solution?
 You might as well dive into both, just to make sure you don’t miss out on either.